colah/NN-Topology-Post/index.md

 <div class="spaceafterimg"></div>

 It is worth explicitly noting here that these tasks are only somewhat challenging because we are using low-dimensional neural networks.
 If we were using wider networks, all this would be quite easy.

+*(Andrej Karpathy has made a [nice demo](http://cs.stanford.edu/people/karpathy/convnetjs//demo/classify2d.html) based on ConvnetJS that allows you to interactively explore networks with this sort of visualization of training!)*

 Topology of tanh Layers